camlspotter/HybridLearner/src/core_engine/model_translator/Model Translator.md

 About the txt2slx Engine
 -----------------------------------------------------
-    The engine takes input a Text file (.txt) describing a hybrid automaton (whose format is described below) and creates a Simulink Model file (.slx) that represnts the model described in the .txt file.
+    The engine takes input a Text file (.txt) describing a hybrid automaton (whose format is described below) and creates a Simulink Model file (.slx) that represents the model described in the .txt file.
     In addition, the engine also creates a script file (.m) that can be directly excuted in MatLab based on the parameters supplied along with the .txt file.